International Business Unit: Understanding Multi-National Enterprises

 The concept of globalisation is not new, however the recording of complex globalised production arrangements within Multi-National Enterprises (MNE’s) has become exceptionally difficult in terms of producing National Statistics.
 What is less explored in particular, is a more detailed understanding of these businesses and the resulting practical challenges faced with the collection and treatment of these data.
 The requirement to adopt the concept of economic ownership (as opposed to legal ownership) within the System of National Accounts and Balance of Payments manuals has added to these challenges especially affecting the measurement of cross-border flows of goods and services.

-ONS’s International Business Unit (IBU), is working closely with a number of large MNEs to ensure that we are appropriately capturing the impact of globalisation models (such as cross border use of Intellectual Property and contract manufacturing) via our economic surveys and administrative data.
+ONS’s International Business Unit (IBU), is working closely with a number of large MNEs to ensure that they are appropriately capturing the impact of globalisation models (such as cross border use of Intellectual Property and contract manufacturing) via their economic surveys and administrative data.

-This presentation will provide an overview of our work so far, including some examples of real cases studies of the complex organisations of MNEs (anonymised) which nicely describe the real challenges faced and steps the ONS are taking to address them.
+This presentation will provide an overview of the work of the ONS International Business Unit, including some examples of real cases studies of the complex organisations of MNEs (anonymised), which nicely describe the real challenges faced by Statistical Agencies and some of the steps that can be taken to address these.

 The event is free but registration is required.
 To RSVP please visit our Eventbrite page.